rexim/gruber-darker-theme/README.md

 ```

 Then add path to gruber-darker-theme to custom-theme-load-path list —
-add the following to your emacs config file (.emacs, init.el,
+add the following to your emacs config file somewhere (.emacs,
-whatever):
+init.el, whatever):

 ```
 (add-to-list 'custom-theme-load-path